Investigating $R_D$ and $R_{D^*}$ anomalies in a Left-Right model with an Inverse Seesaw: Numerical results and analysis

 In Fig. \ref{charged Higgs}, we display the variation of $R_D$ and $R_{D^*}$ with the charged Higgs mass.
-As can be seen from the figure, it is possible to account for the experimental results of $R_D$ and $R_{D^*}$ within $2\sigma$ range while respecting the ${\rm BR}(B^-_c \to \tau^- \bar{\nu}_\tau)$ constraints with charged Higgs masses $m_{H^\pm}$ can be chosen of order 500 GeV.
+As can be seen from the figure, it is possible to account for the experimental results of $R_D$ and $R_{D^*}$ within $2\sigma$ range, while respecting the the mentioned constraints in the previous section and the $2\sigma$ range of $F_L(D^*)$ and $P_{\tau}(D^*)$ mentioned in the previous section, with charged Higgs masses $m_{H^\pm}$ can be chosen of order 300 GeV.
 On the other hand, the dependence of $R_D$ and $R_{D^*}$ on the sin of the mixing angle $\theta^R_{13}$ and the phase $\alpha$ of the $V^R_{CKM}$ matrix is depicted in Fig. \ref{arg VR}.
-It is clear from left plot in the figure that, small values of $s_{\theta^R_{13}}$ are preferable to satisfy the experimental results of $R_D$ and $R_{D^*}$ within $2\sigma$ range while respecting the ${\rm BR}(B^-_c \to \tau^- \bar{\nu}_\tau)$ constraints.
-However, this is not the case regarding the phase $\alpha$ as in this case large phases are favored as can be seen from the right plot in the figure.
+It is clear from left plot in the figure that, moderate and large values of $s_{\theta^R_{13}}$ are preferable to satisfy the experimental results of $R_D$ and $R_{D^*}$ within $2\sigma$ range while respecting the bounds and the requirements considered in the scan.
+On the other hand, regarding the phase $\alpha$, large phases are favored as can be seen from the right plot in the figure.
+The explicit dependence of $R_D$ and $R_{D^*}$ on the parameters $\alpha_{23}$, which determines the mass of the charged Higgs $M_{H^\pm}$, $\theta_{13}$, and the phase $\alpha$, can be understood through the following approximate analytical expressions: